 You may simply be looking at a missing shingle caused by wind damage or a fallen tree limb, which can be repaired quickly and easily.
-If, however, you have problems such as numerous shingles missing, shingles that appear to be buckling, an increased amount of shingle granules in your gutters, or damage to flashing, it could very well be time to have your roof replaced.
+If you have problems such as numerous shingles missing, shingles that appear to be buckling, an increased amount of shingle granules in your gutters, or damage to flashing, it could be time to have your roof replaced.

 Look at the long-term costs of repair versus replacement.

 Small roof repairs are usually not cost-prohibitive and can be done quickly and easily.
-If damage is a bit more extensive but limited to one side or area, partial reroofing may be an option that can save you thousands of dollars.
+If the damage is more extensive but limited to one side or area, partial reroofing may be an option.
+This can can save you thousands of dollars.
 However, on a cost per square basis, it tends to be a bit higher than replacing the entire roof.
 You’ll also want to make certain that you have a good match so that shingles blend seamlessly.
 Sometimes it turns out that even with only partial damage, it’s the wiser and less expensive option to replace the entire roof at once.

 The decision between a roof repair or roof replacement is not always an easy one.
 There are many factors involved, including the age and condition of the roof, the extent of damage and the short and long term costs involved.
 That’s why it’s important to have a reputable roofing contractor come and inspect the damage so you know exactly what you’re dealing with.
 Reliant Roofing is a GAF Master Elite certified contractor serving the Greater Jacksonville area.
 Contact Reliant Roofing today if you’re looking at repairing or replacing your home’s damaged roof.